Frequently asked questions

 How can I change or cancel my appointment?

-Contact your breastcenter if you need to change or cancel your appointment.
+Contact your breast center if you need to change or cancel your appointment.

 I have turned 50 – when will I receive my invitation?